Tokyo Cherry Blossom Viewing (hanami): Tips and Etiquettes

 Cherry Blossom Viewing Etiquette

-• Please do not touch, pluck, pull or make any physical contacts with the flowers.
-Cherry blossoms are meant for everyone to enjoy with eyes, not hands.
+• Please do not touch, pluck, pull or make any physical contacts with any flowers.
+Cherry blossoms/ any flowers are meant for everyone to enjoy with eyes, not hands.

 • Watch over your children and pets, to ensure that they do not get lost in the crowd, disturb others or destroy the flowers.

-• Do not climb on any trees (regardless of cherry blossom season or not).
+• Do not climb on any trees in the parks/ gardens (regardless of cherry blossom season or not).

 • Do not occupy a spot for a long time when taking photo.
 Once you finish taking your photo, move away from the scene so that others can enjoy/ take their photos.

-• Minimize loud voice in any public area.
+• Minimize loud voice/ noise in any public area.
+It is a display of class.